quniLcs/auto-zlapp/README.md

 ## Attention

-The original code is from https://github.com/FDUCSLG/pafd-automated, while the code in this repo has been optimized.
+The original code is from https://github.com/FDUCSLG/pafd-automated, while the code in this repo has been optimized, and a new function of sending message to WeChat by [PushPlus](https://www.pushplus.plus/) is added.
 It should be emphasized that the author created this repo mainly to learn web program at first; though the desire to win the competition with her girlfriend's boyfriend may also be a factor as time went by, the function of auto zlapp is always the least important reason.

 ## Programming Requirements